polkadot-fellows/RFCs/text/0173-check-created-at-height.md

 - **`CheckMortality`** (`frame_system`): Limits transaction validity to a block range and optionally to a specific fork.
 Partially mitigates replay but not when the account is reaped and re-funded within the validity window, and not at all for immortal transactions or intra-block replay.
 - **Ethereum**: Ethereum accounts are not reaped when balance reaches zero; the nonce persists permanently at any balance.
 This class of replay vulnerability does not exist in Ethereum's account model.
 The problem is specific to the Polkadot ED-based account lifecycle.
 - **Bitcoin**: UTXO model; no per-account nonce.
 Replay is structurally prevented by the one-time consumption of UTXOs [since BIP-0034](https://github.com/bitcoin/bips/blob/master/bip-0034.mediawiki).
+- **[polkadot-fellows/runtimes#248](https://github.com/polkadot-fellows/runtimes/issues/248)**: Proposes solving the same replay problem by initialising the nonce to the current block height on account creation/recreation, so that old transactions (with low nonces) become invalid after reaping.
+This approach is simpler in some respects, it requires no new extension, no new storage field, and the migration burden for signers is minimal, but has meaningful drawbacks compared to this RFC:
+  - **It does not fully prevent replay.** Consider an account created at block `M` that makes `K` transactions (nonces `M` through `M+K-1`), is reaped, and re-created at block `N` where `M < N < M+K`.
+The stored nonce becomes `N`, and the old transaction signed with nonce `N` from the first lifetime is immediately replayable.
+High-throughput accounts (exchange hot wallets, protocol-owned accounts) can easily accumulate more transactions than blocks elapsed, making this a realistic rather than theoretical attack surface.
+  - **Transaction size grows with account age.** The nonce is an explicit field in the extrinsic body, and SCALE compact-encodes integers: a nonce near zero fits in one byte, while a nonce equal to the current block height (~20M+ on Polkadot) requires four bytes.
+Every transaction an account makes carries this overhead permanently, and the penalty grows the later the account is created.
+  - **It conflates two distinct concepts.** The nonce is a transaction-sequencing mechanism; account lifecycle epoch is a separate concern.
+Encoding both into the nonce complicates reasoning about either in isolation.
 - **[polkadot-fellows/RFCs#19](https://github.com/polkadot-fellows/RFCs/issues/19)**: Discussion on light clients and downloading block bodies.
-Proposals in that thread, such as a `System.Extrinsics` per-block `StorageMap<Hash, ExtrinsicIndex>`, are complicated by the fact that transaction hashes are not currently unique.
-This RFC resolves that precondition.
+Proposals in that thread (e.g. a `System.Extrinsics` per-block `StorageMap<Hash, ExtrinsicIndex>`) are complicated by the non-uniqueness of transaction hashes.
+This RFC resolves that precondition for signed/general transactions.
-- **[paritytech/json-rpc-interface-spec#182](https://github.com/paritytech/json-rpc-interface-spec/pull/182)**: Proposal for an `archive_unstable_transactionReceipt` JSON-RPC method for efficient, stateless transaction location queries.
-Reviewers in that thread explicitly identified transaction hash non-uniqueness as a design problem for the method.
-This RFC eliminates that obstacle.
+- **[paritytech/json-rpc-interface-spec#182](https://github.com/paritytech/json-rpc-interface-spec/pull/182)**: Proposal for an `archive_unstable_transactionReceipt` JSON-RPC method.
+Reviewers flagged transaction hash non-uniqueness as a design obstacle; this RFC removes it for signed/general transactions.

 ## Unresolved Questions

-1. **Which storage placement option should be adopted?** Option A (new field in `frame_system::AccountInfo`, requires state migration) vs Option B (reinterpret `ExtraFlags` in `pallet_balances::AccountData`, no migration but semantic mismatch).
-The Fellowship should weigh implementation correctness against migration cost.

-2. **Lazy vs eager migration (Option A only)**: If Option A is adopted, should the migration be lazy/on-demand, an eager bounded migration scheduled at upgrade time, or a combination?
-The choice has implications for how long the mixed-format intermediate state persists and how tooling must handle it.

-3. **Behaviour for non-existent accounts**: `implicit()` returns `0u32` when the signer's account does not exist in storage.
-Is there a scenario in which this could cause a transaction to validate against an account that has been reaped but not yet re-created?
+1. **Behaviour for non-existent accounts**: `implicit()` returns `0u32` when the signer's account does not exist.
+Is there a scenario where this could allow a transaction to pass validation against a reaped, not-yet-recreated account?

+2. **Runtime API naming and placement**: Should `AccountCreatedAtHeightApi` live in `frame_system` or be defined alongside `CheckCreatedAtHeight`?
+Should it be a standalone runtime API or folded into an existing one?

+3. **Storage implementation**: The choice between Options A, B, and C (described under Implementation Considerations) is left to the implementation.
+The Fellowship may wish to reach informal consensus on the preferred approach before or during implementation work, using benchmarks to inform the decision.

 ## Future Directions and Related Material